How do I explain a gap in extracurricular activities on college applications?

 Students also ask…

-What are the best extracurricular activities for college admissions?
+What kinds of extracurricular activities stand out for Caltech admissions?

-How many extracurricular activities should I have for college applications?
+What extracurricular activities matter most for premed college applications?

 Have questions about the admissions process?